MPKuchciak/jobmarket-analysis/README.md

 Truncates a date or timestamp to a specified granularity (e.g., MONTH).
 If you have daily data, DATE_TRUNC(day, MONTH) aggregates it at the monthly level.
 For example, DATE_TRUNC('2023-04-15', MONTH) = 2023-04-01, grouping all April dates under April.

 *LAG() (Window Function):*
-A window function that looks at a previous row’s value in a result set without changing grouping.
+A window function that looks at a previous row value in a result set without changing grouping.
 For instance, LAG(job_count) OVER (ORDER BY month) fetches the job_count from the previous month, allowing month-over-month comparisons.

 *SAFE_DIVIDE():*
 A safer division function.
 If the denominator is zero, SAFE_DIVIDE returns NULL instead of causing an error.
 Suitable for calculating percentages where the previous value might be zero (like growth rates).